A Brief History

 In a clear effort to limit the imposition of martial law in the United States, in 1878, Congress passed the Posse Comitatus Act, a law requiring Congressional approval of the use of the American military within the United States during a crisis.
 When the US decides to use the military to maintain or retain order, there is not necessarily a cessation of civil court functions and other civilian government functions.
 While the use of the military in our own territory may in some ways appear to meet the definition of martial law, the deployment of the military within our borders does not automatically mean that martial law is declared, and the military may be deployed with rigid limits to their authority.
 In 2006, H.R.
 5122 (becoming Public Law 109-364), known as the John Warner National Defense Authorization Act for Fiscal Year 2007, was passed by Congress to allow the President the power to take charge of the National Guard of any state without the state Governor’s consent and for the President to be able to declare martial law in response to an emergency.
 The law also provided for the funding of the US military in 2007.

-Questions for Students (and others): Have you ever personally been present during a declaration of martial law?
+Question for students (and subscribers): Have you ever personally been present during a declaration of martial law?
 Do you believe the US government should ever declare martial law?
 Were you aware of the time the US used the military to maintain order?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!

 For more information, please see…